What is the acceptance rate for Hong Kong students at top US universities?

 How does financial aid work for Hong Kong applicants?

 Total cost of attendance at top US universities for the 2025-2026 academic year ranges from approximately USD 85,000 to USD 95,000 (roughly HKD 660,000 to HKD 740,000) including tuition, room, board, and required fees.
 For a four-year undergraduate program, total cost ranges from HKD 2.6 million to HKD 3.0 million.
-Hong Kong families evaluating this expense typically consider three pathways: full-pay enrollment at need-aware schools, need-blind enrollment at the six need-blind institutions where aid is calculated based on demonstrated financial need, and partial scholarship enrollment at strong universities outside the most selective tier that offer merit aid to international applicants.
+Hong Kong families evaluating this expense typically consider three pathways: full-pay enrollment at need-aware schools, need-blind enrollment at the nine need-blind institutions where aid is calculated based on demonstrated financial need, and partial scholarship enrollment at strong universities outside the most selective tier that offer merit aid to international applicants.

 | Need-Blind for International Applicants | Meets Full Demonstrated Need |